 Cancel, Luis.
 “Introduction.”
-The Latin American Spirit, The Latin American Spirit, 7-11.
-New York: Bronx Museum for the Arts in association with Harry Abrams, 1988.
+In The Latin American Spirit, The Latin American Spirit, 7-11.
+Exh. cat., New York: Bronx Museum for the Arts in association with Harry Abrams, 1988.

 The editorial categories are research topics that have guided researchers during the recovery phase and continue to be the impetus behind the Documents Project’s digital archive and the Critical Documents book series.
 Developed by the project’s Editorial Board, each of the teams analyzed this framework and adapted it to their local contexts in developing their research objectives and work plans during the Recovery Phase.
 Learn more on the Editorial Framework page.